Facebook, Twitter dismantle disinformation campaigns tied to Iran and Russia

 Twitter, which called the effort “coordinated manipulation,” said it removed 284 accounts.

 Facebook said it removed 254 pages and 392 accounts across its flagship platform as well as its Instagram service.
-Some of the accounts had events and groups associated with them.

-The accounts spent about $12,000 to advertise through Facebook and Instagram using a variety of currencies, Facebook said.
-The company said it had notified the U.S. Treasury and State departments of the purchases, which may potentially violate sanctions.
+The accounts spent about $12,000 to advertise through Facebook and Instagram and Facebook said it had notified the U.S. Treasury and State departments of the purchases, which may violate sanctions.

 Alphabet, which includes Google and YouTube, did not respond to a request to comment.

-Reporting by Paresh Dave in San Francisco and Christopher Bing in Washington; Additional reporting by Nikhil Subba in Bengaluru, Michelle Nichols in New York and Warren Strobel; Writing by Jack Stubbs; Editing by Leslie Adler, Darren Schuettler and Nick Tattersall
+Reporting by Paresh Dave in San Francisco and Christopher Bing in Washington; Additional reporting by Nikhil Subba in Bengaluru, Polina Nikolskaya in Moscow, Michelle Nichols in New York and Warren Strobel; Writing by Jack Stubbs; Editing by Darren Schuettler, Nick Tattersall and Jon Boyle